jonassiewertsen/statamic-jobs/README.md

 This addon does provide a simple solution for small Statamic setups:
 A failing job will be saved as flat file in the `storage`.

-## NOT PRODUCTION READY JET
+## NOT PRODUCTION READY YET
-Be aware, that this is an early version, which shouldn't be used on any production server jet.
+Be aware, that this is an early version, which shouldn't be used on any production server yet.

 ## Installation